avikde/robo-research-trends/README.md

 | `data/hardware_classified.csv` | Per-paper classification for hardware group |
 | `data/robotics_models_classified.csv` | Per-paper classification for robotics models group |
 | `data/llm_models_classified.csv` | Per-paper classification for LLM models group |

+## Methodology

+### Data collection

+Papers are fetched from [arXiv](https://arxiv.org) using category-filtered keyword queries (e.g. `cat:cs.RO AND abs:"legged robot"`). arXiv is used because it is free, requires no API key, and has comprehensive coverage of robotics and ML research — particularly post-2015.
+Only titles and abstracts are available; full paper text is not fetched.

+### Classification

+Each abstract is classified by Gemini (`gemini-3.1-flash-lite-preview`) into exhaustive, mutually exclusive categories.
+Two classification tasks are performed on separate paper sets:

+**Hardware approach** (applied to `hardware` group papers):

+A two-stage prompt is used.
+First, Gemini is asked to extract the robot platform name(s) mentioned in the abstract, described as specifically as possible — or to infer "unnamed quadrotor", "custom bipedal", etc. if no name is given.
+Second, it classifies the paper using that extracted platform name:

+- `commercial` — the platform can be purchased: identified by a brand name, product name, or model number, even if unfamiliar.
+Clues include mentions of buying/ordering, version numbers, or reference to a manufacturer.
+- `custom` — the team designed or built the hardware themselves.
+Clues: "we designed", "we built", "novel hardware", "prototype".
+- `simulation` — all experiments in simulation, no physical robot.
+- `no_hardware` — theoretical, mathematical, or dataset paper; no robot involved.

+> **Note:** Hardware classification is the harder of the two tasks and results should be interpreted with caution.
+Because we only have access to abstracts (not full paper text), platform names that appear only in the experimental setup section are invisible to the classifier.
+This causes some commercial-platform papers to be miscategorized as `custom` or `unclear`.
+The two-stage extract-then-classify approach mitigates this by asking the model to name what it can infer, but the `commercial` category is likely undercounted in earlier years when platform names were less likely to appear in abstracts at all.
+This dimension needs further work before the hardware trend can be considered reliable.

+**Model training approach** (applied to `robotics_models` and `llm_models` group papers):

+- `pretrained` — uses a pre-trained model, fine-tunes an existing model, applies transfer learning, or builds on a foundation model / LLM / VLM.
+- `scratch` — trains a neural network from scratch (random initialization).
+- `no_ml` — uses classical or non-ML methods only (trajectory optimization, MPC, SLAM, analytical control, etc.).
+- `unclear` — the abstract does not contain enough information to determine the approach.

+### Limitations

+- Abstract-only: platform names and training details often appear in body sections not visible here.
+- arXiv coverage is thinner before ~2015; early data points have smaller sample sizes.
+- Search results are ranked by arXiv relevance, not exhaustive — the dataset is a sample, not a census.
+- Classification is performed on trimmed abstracts (first 1000 characters).

 ## Notes